jambybrillo/aws_partitioner/docs/source/index.rst

 leveraging hands-on activities in a virtual environment.
 Players complete quests, solve real-world business challenges, and gain cloud skills along the way.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`overview` section for more details about how the game works and the learning outcomes.

 .. note::